-- 2. Required electronic files (2 separate PDFs): - The PDF of the application form, completed but unsigned and saved in its original format (NOT printed and scanned) - b.
+- 2. Required electronic files (2 separate PDFs): - a.
+The PDF of the application form, completed but unsigned and saved in its original format (NOT printed and scanned) - b.
 A single PDF of all attachments, in the requested order

-Submit 2 hard copies of the application, including 1 with original signatures, to:
+Submit 1 hard copy of the application to:

-SCRural Infrastructure Authority 1201 Main Street, Suite 1600 Columbia, SC 29201
+SC Rural Infrastructure Authority 1201 Main Street, Suite 1600 Columbia, SC 29201 Use Suite 1740 for in-person deliveries info@ria.sc.gov